SlyMarbo/spdy/README.md

 My implementation of SPDY/v3 (work in progress).

-So far, servers are ready, but the client code is not yet functional.
+So far, servers are ready, but the client API is experimental.

 Note that this implementation supports SPDY/3, but not SPDY/2.